The current Philips CPAP lawsuits allege that the following sleep apnea devices:

 2. Why were they recalled?

 The recalled Philips Bi-PAP machines, CPAP machines, and mechanical ventilator devices contain sound abatement foam liners made from PE-PUR (polyester-based polyurethane).
-PE-PUR can degrade into particles that users can then inhale or ingest.
-The devices contain no filter to prevent this inhalation or ingestion.
+PE-PUR can disintegrate into particles that users can then inhale or ingest.
+The devices however contain no filter to prevent this inhalation or ingestion.

-3. What injuries can Philips’ recalled CPAPs cause?
+3. What injuries can the recalled CPAPs cause?

-The Philips recalled CPAP device, Bi-Level PAP, and mechanical ventilator devices can potentially result in lung injury, pulmonary fibrosis, and possibly cancer.
+The Philips recalled CPAP devices, Bi-Level PAP devices, and mechanical ventilator devices can potentially result in lung injury, pulmonary fibrosis, and possibly cancer.
 A Philips press release said:

 These issues can result in serious injury which can be life-threatening, cause permanent impairment, and/or require medical intervention to preclude permanent impairment.

-These defective CPAP breathing machines are causing such side effects and symptoms as:
+These defective CPAP breathing machines are therefore causing such side effects and symptoms as:

 - upper airway irritation,